ExpressionEngine/ExpressionEngine-User-Guide/docs/development/custom-template-tags.md

 ## Overview

-An add-on's template tags can be used anywhere in templates to help edit content.
+TIP:If you are unfamiliar with Template Tags be sure to read the docs on [ExpressionEngine's template language](/templates/language.md) first.

+Creating your own custom template tags allows you to display dynamic data from your add-on anywhere you want, in any template.

 ## Creating Template Tags
 Tags are created via the CLI by using the `make:template-tag` command.